deislabs/deislabs.io/content/posts/a-heaping-helping-of-stacks.md

 ## Getting somewhere

-Someone else at the company suggest we trying bumping the stack size.
+Someone else at the company suggested we trying bumping the stack size.
 Turns out it really isn't that difficult to do (please note that if you have a large project, setting `RUSTFLAGS` will make everything recompile):